checklist/checklist-support/docs/checklists/play-view.md

 ![](/assets/images/checklists/checklist-play-view-card-open.png)

 1. Task Status
-2. Task name.
-If the task is marked as required, a asterisk (*) will be shown after it
+2. Task Name.
+If the task is marked as required, an asterisk (*) will be shown after it
 3. Task Answer - this depends on the task type.
 E.g. Choice, Date, File attachment
 4. Assigned - who is this task assigned to
 5. Open toggle - hide/ show the details part of the task (notes, updated by)
-6. Task notes - these are notes **FOR** the person filling out the checklist
+6. Task Notes - these are notes **FOR** the person filling out the checklist
-7. Optional user notes - these are notes **BY** the person completing the task
+7. Optional User Notes - these are notes **BY** the person completing the task
 8. Signature - Update by who and when
-9. Signature avatar - The avatar of the person who last completed the task
+9. Signature Avatar - The avatar of the person who last completed the task

 Tasks which are not marked as required can also be marked as completed directly via their checkbox.

 Tasks which are marked as required type cannot be manually checked/ unchecked.
-The the must fill out the answer according to its type.
+The must fill out the answer according to its type.

 ## Subtasks
 It is possible to group a set of tasks together as subtasks (just like in other views).
 Subtasks are indented to the right.
 Sub-subtasks are indendent further and so on.